historic-trails/website/sites/watrous-la-junta.md

 [^Clark]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^47Clark]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^Clark47]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^Clark48]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^Clark51]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^Clark49]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

  [^Clark52]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

  [^Clark42]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

  [^Clark45]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^Clark39]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^Clark49]: Clark, Ann Nolan.
-“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+“These Were the Traders,” in _These Were the Valiant: A Collection of New Mexico Profiles_, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

 [^Stanley]: Stanley, F. _The Watrous (New Mexico) Story_, (Self- published, Pantex, 1962).